pderop/reactor-netty-httpclient-benchmarks/README.md

 ## known issues

 ##### issue 1
-Wen using too much concurrent streams in Gatling (like 100), for the **Post2** scenario we can get the following exceptions in the backend (in all modes, whether work stealing mode is used or not).
+When Gatling opens too much connections, we can get the following exceptions when running the **Post2** scenario This can happen in all modes, whether work stealing mode is used or not.
+Maybe a bug in the scenario, I don't know for the moment.

-(maybe a but in the scenario, I don't know for the moment).
+in the backend:
 <details>
   <summary>io.netty.handler.codec.http2.Http2Exception: Stream 774273 does not exist for inbound frame RST_STREAM, endOfStream = false</summary>
 14:57:52.480 [reactor-http-nio-10] WARN  i.n.channel.DefaultChannelPipeline - An exceptionCaught() event was fired, and it reached at the tail of the pipeline.
 It usually means the last handler in the pipeline did not handle the exception.